plone/training/docs/effective-volto/addons/asyncconnect.md

 How does that work?
 In simplified pseudocode, it works like this:

-- in Volto's `server.jsx` we conver the React component tree to an HTML string with `react-dom.renderToString(<Router routes={routes} />)`
+- in Volto's `server.jsx` we convert the React component tree to an HTML string with `react-dom.renderToString(<Router routes={routes} />)`
 - the Router renders its declared components, which is the `App` and its direct child, the `View` component